linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 Cash management bills are offered from time to time with various maturities.
 The time between the announcement of an issue, auction, and issuance is usually a week or less.
 Cash management bills are issued to bridge seasonal fluctuations in the Treasury's cash position.
 Owing to their variable issuance and maturity, cash management bills can mature on any business day.

-All Treasury securities are sold and transferable in increments of  $1,000.
-Previously, Treasury bills were available in minimum purchase amounts of$ 10,000.
+All Treasury securities are sold and transferable in increments of  \$1,000.
+Previously, Treasury bills were available in minimum purchase amounts of\$ 10,000.
 Treasury bills are issued in book-entry form.
 This means that the investor receives only a receipt as evidence of ownership instead of a paper certificate.
 The primary advantage of book entry is ease in transferring ownership of the security.
 Interest income from Treasury securities is subject to federal income taxes but is exempt from state and local income taxes.

 The U.S. Department of the Treasury maintains a regular and predictable schedule for their security offerings.
 The current auction cycle for Treasury bills is weekly.
 With the exception of holidays and special circumstances, the offering is announced on Thursday and is auctioned the following Monday.
 The issue/settlement day is the Thursday following the auction.
 Because of holidays, the maturities may be either longer or shorter by one day.
 The auction process and the determination of the winning bidders is explained in Chapter 7.